GaglianoTaliun-Lab/ComputeCanada_tips/README.md

 - Log into remote machine using ssh in a cluster with your username: $ ssh [username]@[cluster].computecanada.ca

-- Load python module and activete python environment: $ module load python/3.7.9
+- Load python module and activate python environment: $ module load python/3.7.9

 - Create your virtual environment for Python: $ python -m venv venv